 Should I request an assessment if I am not sure about having a cochlear implant?

 Yes.
 One of the main purposes of the assessment is to make sure you have all the information you need to make up your own mind.
-The implant team will discuss everything carefully with you and answer your questions.
-Even if you are offered an implant, you can still decide not to go ahead.
-If you or your child is not a suitable candidate, the team will refer you to appropriate service providers for your needs.
+The implant team will discuss everything carefully with you and answer any questions you may have.
+Even if you are offered a cochlear implant, you will still be at liberty to not go ahead If you or your child is not a suitable candidate, the team will refer you to appropriate service providers for your needs.

 How long is the waiting list for an implant?